-There is no special approach on particular types of foreign judgment.
-However, the same as with domestic titles, only performance judgments can be enforced in Germany.
-As already described under 2.6 Unenforceable Domestic Judgments, there is no enforcement procedure for declaratory judgments in Germany and the same applies to such foreign titles.
+There is no special approach to particular types of foreign judgments.
+However, as with domestic titles, only performance judgments can be enforced in Germany.
+As described under 2.6 Unenforceable Domestic Judgments, there is no enforcement procedure for declaratory judgments in Germany, and the same applies to such foreign titles.